 6 Ideas for dinosaur play

 “There are plenty of dinosaur activities that can implemented with young children to develop scientific and creative skills, language skills and more,” says Fiona.
 “Dinosaurs existed in all shapes and sizes and moved in a variety of ways.
 Through small world and role-play children can re-enact ideas about how they moved and behaved, and create new stories and ideas, a creative skill important for a scientist today.”

 1. Make your own bones

 These dino bones look like the real thing!
-Mold them out of salt dough: two cups of flour, one cup of salt, one cup of water.
-Bake in an oven at 120 degrees Celsius.
-The bones will become hard and can be played with.
+Mold them out of salt dough (you can make this by combining two cups of flour, one cup of salt and one cup of water).
+Bake in an oven at 120 degrees celsius.
+The "bones" will become hard and can be played with.

 2. Cave construction

 Use large blocks to build caves for dinosaurs to live in.
 The dinosaurs can even smash them into pieces.
 Large block construction is a physical activity that develops problem-solving and STEM skills.
 Children can work individually or collaborate in groups.